 Karen Caropepe came to Seattle for work in the tech industry but stayed to work for the jazz community.
 Since 2005, Caropepe has been the mechanics behind the scenes; administering grants, keeping the books, raising funds, handling memberships, selling tickets, planning events, supporting productions, coordinating volunteers, creating and organizing publications, and getting the word out through marketing and publicity, coordinating volunteers, mentoring interns and training and supporting staff.
 If something needs to be done, she does it.
 Wearing many hats and learning by doing, is crucial for a lean arts organization.
 Caropepe relishes her opportunity to directly help artists and bring attention to their work.
 Caropepe’s dedication to arts education led her to join the founding board of Jazz Night School in 2012.
 She served as an officer, including two years as president of Seattle’s all-ages, all skill level school with students from 10 to 74.
 Caropepe graduated with a BA from Texas A&M University.

 Since 2010, Tara has been an active participant in the Seattle arts community.
-After working in a number of organizations around town, including the Seattle Art Museum and Town Hall Seattle, Tara joined the Earshot Jazz team in April 2018 as the Programs Assistant.
+After working in a number of organizations around town, including the Seattle Art Museum and Town Hall Seattle, Tara joined the Earshot Jazz team in April 2018.
 She’s excited to contribute her enthusiasm to all aspects of Earshot, including marketing, communication, desktop publishing, fundraising, event production, and co-editing the Earshot Jazz magazine.
 She received her B.A. with honors in Art History from the University of Washington with a focus on modern and contemporary art.
 Her passion for the arts is stoked by work that sparks social action, and she is particularly interested in the intersection between music, visual arts, and social justice.
 As an advocate and an ally, Tara is committed to promoting racial equity and creating platforms to amplify historically underrepresented voices.
 Outside of Earshot, Tara can most often be found rambling around on her bike.